 Generally, startups participating in an incubator go through the following four stages including:

 - Recruitment: startup incubators have a recruitment process where the potential members go through the whole application process.
-At this stage, the incubators analyse the startup potential, the idea, the team, potential market, etc. Usually, the startup founders have to interview and convince the leaders to take them in.
+At this stage, the incubators analyse the startup potential, the idea, the team, the potential market, etc. Usually, the startup founders have to interview and convince the leaders to take them in.

 - Onboarding: once a startup gets accepted in the incubator program, the onboarding process begins where the incubator informs startup founders about its working and some rules to be followed.
 Moreover, during this period, the incubator also gets to know more about the company and its needs.